 Fields of Naltrexone application.

-First, it is a prevention of opiate consumption and addiction.
-For example, a teenager is going to a party with people he does not know, or he is meeting with another questionable teenagers.
-Cautious parents are giving him the Naltrexone capsule before leaving.
+For example: when a teenager goes to a party with people he does not know, either they meet with other questionable teenagers, cautious parents give them a Naltrexone capsule before leaving.
 Then they can sleep peacefully.
-Even if someone accidentally or intentionally gives the teenager to try opiate substance, his cells are protected with Naltrexone and do not come into contact with drugs.
-Then dependency will not occur.
+Even if someone accidentally or intentionally slips a teenager an opiate substance, their cells are protected with Naltrexone.
+In other words, there will be no euphoric effects of the drug.
+As such, there is no chance for dependency will not occur.

-Another application of Naltrexone is an urgent, immediate help during opiates or opioids overdose.
-In a situation where life is in danger, where there is a threat of respiratory arrest, a patient is immediately given an antagonist of opioid receptors, which rapidly returns the patient to normal functioning.
+Another application of Naltrexone is an urgent, immediate help during opiates or opioid overdose.
+In a situation where life is in danger.
+As there is a threat of respiratory arrest, a patient is urgently given an antagonist of opioid receptors.
+This method rapidly returns the patient to normal functioning.

-Finally, it is always possible to return to Naltrexone for 3 and 4 years, whenever the need arises.
-If it comes to a suspicious situations, risky acquaintances, some provocation or sudden appearance of the memories of the past related to drugs, the Naltrexone blockage still can be renewed.
+Finally, it is always possible to return to Naltrexone for three and four years, whenever the need arises.
+If it comes to suspicious situations, risky acquaintances, some provocation.
+Same goes for the sudden appearance of the memories of the past related to drugs, cravings for drugs, the Naltrexone blockage still can be renewed.